Ruse-1/The-Super-Tshirt-Shotgun/README.md

 # The-Super-Tshirt-Shotgun
 A t-shirt cannon that has 2 barrels that fire tshirts, that fire at the same time.
 I made this project because I haven't made my own hardware project before, and I have always wanted to do pneumatics.
 This seems like a great way to get started with pneumatics, and I got inspired by my Robotics' Team Tshirt Cannon.
 Also it's cool to say I have a Super Tshirt Shotgun.
+Note: Version 1 is mainly just for archieve purposes, BOM Version 2 is the current updated BOM, any files in Version 1 are not in use.
 <img width="1170" height="731" alt="image" src="https://github.com/user-attachments/assets/b4470733-faa7-49ef-95cf-ed109dfed03a" />

 |                                     Bill Of Materials                                    |   |                                                                                                                                                                                                                                |   |           |   |                |   |                       |   |                                                                   |   |